-By default, SLAs are visible only for agents.
-You can select to display each SLA individually also for customers on the customer portal.
-Customers will see the status of your SLA and its time metric, but they won't see the goal itself (for example, within 5d).
+By default, SLAs are visible only to agents.
+You can choose to make SLAs visible to customers on the customer portal.
+Customers can see the status of an SLA and its time metric, but they can't see the goal itself.
+For example, within 5d.
+Learn how SLAs are formatted and displayed